-- 1. Choose a launcher and write down its number. - 2.
+- 1. Choose a launcher and write down its number.
+You will be sharing this launcher with other classes. - 2.
 Set up your launcher and get a projectile.
+This setup involves making a "motor" with string, a plunger, and rubber bands.
+You will not share this with other classes.
+Your "motor" will be carefully stored for you between classes.
 You may want to measure the mass of your projectile (in case you lose it).
-It is also a good idea to create a unique label your projectile. - 3.
+It is also a good idea to create a unique label for your projectile. - 3.
 You might want to think about strategy at this point, but it's not required. - 4.
-Adjust your launcher so that you can launch projectiles with a v_0 up to at least 10m/s.
-There is no benefit to being able to launch faster. - 5.
+Adjust your launcher so that you can launch projectiles with a maximum v_0 of 10m/s.
+There is no benefit to being able to launch faster than this.
+In fact, it is disadvantageous to have a launcher that will launch projectiles faster than this. - 5.
 Create or adopt a launcher scale.
-You can draw on the launcher if you wish. - 6.
+You can draw on the launcher if you wish.
+Please do not alter marks that are already on the launcher.
+They may belong to a group from another class. - 6.
 Choose a method for finding your launcher's initial velocity (symmetric flight, horizontal launch, or asymmetric flight).
 There are pros and cons to each method. - 7.
 Get a cardboard backstop. - 8.
 Find a good place to work (probably a hallway).
 Then shoot your launcher at a variety of settings on your scale and collect the necessary data to determine your launcher's v0 with the calculator that you have chosen.
 For example, if you are using the horizontal launch, for each launch you will need to record release height, horizontal distance, and launcher setting.
 Be organized; create and use a data table to record your data.
 Try to be smart, too.
 Repeat measurements as many times as you deem efficient and necessary.
 You want good data, but you don't want to spend too long on data collection. - 9.
 Enter your data on the second sheet of your spreadsheet.
 Make a graph of v_0 vs launcher setting.
 Add a trendline.
 You may have to use a high order polynomial trendline.
 If you have switched groups, you can make a copy of your previous group's spreadsheet. - 10.
 Copy and paste this calibration graph.
 Then move the copy to its own sheet.
 This graph will be bigger, so you can read it with more precision. - 11.
 Practice.
 Set up some practice scenarios and see how close you can come to hitting targets that you set for yourself. - 12.
 Perform occasional tests to see if your calibration graph still accurately predicts initial velocity.
 If it doesn't, adjust it.
-An easy way to make adjustments is to print the graph and then draw a new curve by hand
+An easy way to make adjustments is to print the graph and then draw a new curve by hand.